The 737-800 taking me to Dallas DFW

 Heading for the exit in Terminal A at DFW

-Deplaning started pretty quickly and it didn’t take long for me to walk through the terminal and out onto the kerbside, where I ordered an Uber to take me to my hotel in Irving.
+Deplaning began quickly, and it didn’t take long to walk through the terminal and out to the kerbside, where I ordered an Uber to take me to my hotel in Irving.

-Whilst I was still on the aircraft, I thought about visiting a Cheesecake Factory near to DFW.
-I could have justified having another meal, but in the end I decided an Uber to the hotel and a long sleep was the order of the day.
+While still on the aircraft, I briefly toyed with the idea of visiting a Cheesecake Factory near DFW.
+I could probably have justified another meal, but common sense prevailed.
+An Uber to the hotel and a long sleep felt like the right decision.

 A classic Hampton Inn at Dallas/Irving-Las Colinas